nuage-studio/pulumi-nuage/docs/_index.md

 import * as pulumi from "@pulumi/pulumi";
 import * as nuage from "@pulumi/nuage";

-const repository = new nuage.aws.Repository("repository-resourcename",{
+const repository = new nuage.aws.Repository("foo",{
     name:"repository",
     expireInDays:30
 });